himeshsiriwardana/docs-is/en/includes/guides/users/attributes/email-verification-on-update.md

 ### Update the verified email addresses list

-If you have enabled support for multiple email addresses and mobile numbers, a user can have several verified email addresses and a single primary email address.
+If you have enabled support for multiple email addresses, a user can have several verified email addresses and a single primary email address.

 To verify an email address,